 On top of that, recent reports show working from home also leads to an increase in progress and productivity.
 In fact, Twitter saw such a boost that they've since allowed their employees to work from home “forever.”

 It's not just Twitter that recognizes the perks of working from home but also global giants like Microsoft, Google, and Facebook.
-All of these companies have said they plan on evaluating their long-term remote working strategies by the end of 2021.
+All of these companies have said they plan on evaluating their long-term remote working strategies.

 Hiring Internationally is Much Easier